 Reports of these infections are extremely rare.
 But it's important that pregnant women are aware of the potential risks associated with close contact with these animals and that they take precautions.

-It's also important to note that these risks are not only confined to the spring.
+It's also important to note that the risks:

-To reduce the possible risk of infection, pregnant women are advised that they should:
+To reduce the possible risk of infection, pregnant women should:

 - not help a ewe to lamb